moorepants/learn-multibody-dynamics/orientation.rst

    \end{bmatrix}

-Now if you'd like to know the relationship between :math:`B` and :math:`N`, the above two equatiosn can be manipulated to form:
+Now if you'd like to know the relationship between :math:`B` and :math:`N`, the above two equations can be manipulated to form:

 .. math::